DylanPierce15/CineLog/README.md

 ### 2. Configure environment variables

-Copy `.env` and fill in your values:
+Create a `.env` file in the project root with:

 | Variable | Description |
 |---|---|